Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Polarimetry

+The decline in continuum polarization indicates that the emission is not dominated by the CSM interaction, while the final values near $p=0.19\%$ suggest that from +17.41 to 31.57 days when the light curve is well settled in the plateau phase, the intrinsic polarization is very low.
+These polarization values and their evolution are consistent with those of the imaging polarimetry presented by \citet{Singh_2024_23ixfPol}.
+We note that the position angle gradually changes during this phase as shown in \autoref{fig:magpol} (bottom panel) with a larger error bar in $PA$ values.
+We caution that the polarization value during this time range is very low, thus the significance of the change in $PA$ is limited.

-By contrast, once the light curve falls from the plateau (+73.19 days; \citealt{hsu2024yearsn2023ixfbreaking}), the continuum polarization increases again to $0.65 \pm 0.06 \%$ (\autoref{fig:magpol}).
-Similar behavior in other type II SNe has been attributed to an aspherical core being revealed as the outer ejecta become transparent \citep[e.g.,][]{Leonard_2006, Nagao_2019,Nagao_2023}.
-It can also be explained as a purely radiative transfer effect due to a reduction in polarimetric cancellation as the optical depth decreases \citep{Dessart_2011,Dessart_2024_polModel}.
-We also observe some position angle rotation as the light curve falls from the plateau going from $18.0\degr \pm 1.9\degr$ (+31.57) to $28.3 \degr \pm 2.5\degr$ (+73.19).
-Then the polarization decreases as expected for the last data point because the optical depth has gone down rapidly, resulting in negligible electron scattering.
+By contrast, once the light curve falls from the plateau (+73.19 days; \citealt{hsu2024yearsn2023ixfbreaking}), the continuum polarization increases again to $0.45 \pm 0.08 \%$ (\autoref{fig:magpol}).
+We observe a similar polarization value for the subsequent epoch at +76.19 days ($0.62 \pm 0.08 \%$).
+We note that we also detect significant polarization in other filters at this epoch: $p_B = 1.03 \pm 0.12 $, $p_V = 0.98 \pm 0.09 $, $p_I = 0.89 \pm 0.08 $ with position angles of $PA_B = 27 \pm 7 \degr$, $PA_V = 16 \pm 6 \degr$, and $PA_I = 16 \pm 5 \degr$for +73.19 days.
+For +76.19 days we find $p_B = 0.86 \pm 0.15 $, $p_V = 0.87 \pm 0.11 $, $p_I = 0.79 \pm 0.08 $, $PA_B = 172 \pm 10 \degr$, $PA_V = 177 \pm 8 \degr$, and $PA_I = 179 \pm 6 \degr$for $B$, $V$, and $I$ filters respectively.
+Additionally, we observe $PA_R = 22 \degr$ which is $\sim 130 \degr$ different from the first epoch of MOPTOP data.
+This indicates that the mechanism producing polarization during this phase is different from the initial phase.
+Similar behavior in other type II SNe has been attributed to an aspherical core being revealed as the outer ejecta become transparent \citep[e.g.,][]{Leonard_2006, Nagao_2019,Nagao_2021,Nagao_2023}.
+However, recent studies \citep{Dessart_2011,Dessart_2024_polModel} have attributed this solely to a reduction in optical depth.
+Effectively, it is explained as a purely radiative transfer effect due to a reduction in polarimetric cancellation as the optical depth decreases and single scattering becomes dominant \citep{Dessart_2011,Dessart_2024_polModel}.
+We also observe some position angle rotation as the light curve falls from the plateau going from $166\degr \pm 25\degr$ (+31.57 days) to $22 \degr \pm 10\degr$ (+73.19 days).

 \cite{Singh_2024_23ixfPol} presented time-dependent $R$-band ISP corrected polarization of SN~2023ixf, identifying three different peaks at +1.4 days [($1.09\% \pm 0.05 \%$), ($153.4\degr\pm 0.3\degr$)], +6.4 days [($0.54\% \pm 0.06 \%$), ($60.3\degr\pm 1.1\degr$)], and +79.2 days [($0.48\% \pm 0.05 \%$), ($16.9\degr\pm 0.8\degr$)] days.
 We observe the first and last peaks in our data as well, however, we do not have an observation at +6.4 days.
-Their observed polarization amplitude and Stokes $q$ and $u$ evolution is consistent with our data during overlapping epochs.
+Their observed polarization amplitude and Stokes $q$ and $u$ evolution are consistent with our data during overlapping epochs.